texas-robocamp/texas-robocamp.github.io/virtual/programming/repetition.md

 The second phrase is a logical expression that works just like those we saw in the last section.
 When used in loops, the computer will keep executing the loop as long as the expression is true.

-In this example, the computer will keep looping as long as `i` *change to var* is less than 5; when `i` is greater than or equal to five, it will stop.
+In this example, the computer will keep looping as long as `i` is less than 5.
+When `i` is greater than or equal to five, it will stop.

 ```cpp
 i++